Acoustic and perceptual differences between standard and accented speech and their voice clones: Experimental results

 \subsection{Perceptual evaluation of speaker similarity and intelligibility for standard and accented speech and their voice clones}

-Figure \ref{fig:similarity} summarizes listeners’ similarity ratings between each voice clone and its corresponding original recording, separately for the standard and accented speaker sets and for each commercial system (ElevenLabs, AnyVoice, MiniMax).
+Figure \ref{fig:similarity} summarizes listeners’ similarity ratings between each voice clone and its corresponding original recording, separately for the standard and accented speaker sets and for each voice-cloning system (ElevenLabs, AnyVoice, MiniMax).
 The top row shows the distribution of participant-level mean similarity ratings within each condition, while the bottom row shows within-listener changes across the two speaker sets\footnote{Note that values on the plot may fall between integers because each point summarizes a participant’s mean rating across multiple stimuli within the condition.}.

+This analysis directly complements the embedding-distance analysis above.
+The embedding measures provide a model-internal estimate of how far a clone is from its source speaker in a speaker-discriminative representation, whereas the similarity task tests how far a clone is from its source speaker in human perception.
+In this sense, the perceptual similarity ratings allow us to ask whether accent-related differences that are weak or absent in off-the-shelf speaker-discriminative embeddings are nevertheless reflected in listener judgments.

 Two qualitative patterns stand out.
-First, similarity ratings are generally higher for AnyVoice and MiniMax than for ElevenLabs, with many ratings near the upper end of the scale in the standard condition, aligning with our earlier acoustic analysis, which indicated smaller original–clone divergences for AnyVoice and MiniMax.
+First, similarity ratings are generally higher for AnyVoice and MiniMax than for ElevenLabs, with many ratings near the upper end of the scale in the standard condition, aligning with our earlier embedding-distance analysis, which indicated smaller original–clone divergences for AnyVoice and MiniMax.
 Second, across systems, perceived similarity between each speaker’s original recording and their corresponding voice clone appears lower for the accented speaker set than for the standard speaker set.
-Notably, this visual trend does not align with our earlier acoustic analysis, which did not show a reliable accent-related change in original–clone divergence; we therefore test it formally below.
+Notably, this visual trend does not align with our earlier embedding analysis, which did not show a reliable accent-related change in clone divergence; we therefore test it formally below.

 We analysed similarity ratings using a cumulative link mixed model (CLMM; logit link) for the 5-point ordinal scale.
 The fixed-effects structure included speaker set (standard vs.\ accented), system (ElevenLabs, AnyVoice, MiniMax), and their interaction.
 The model included random intercepts for listener and stimulus; adding a by-listener random slope for speaker set did not improve fit (AIC$_{\text{RI}}=3132.05$ vs.\ AIC$_{\text{RS}}=3134.65$), so we report the random-intercept model.
-System effects were large: relative to ElevenLabs, similarity ratings were higher for AnyVoice ($\hat{\beta}=3.34$, $z=6.81$, $p<.001$) and MiniMax ($\hat{\beta}=3.51$, $z=7.14$, $p<.001$).